-E2.118 Referencing APTA Guideline TS 42.2 Grounds:
+E2.132 Referencing APTA Guideline TS 42.2 Grounds:

 (a) The battery shall be grounded to the vehicle chassis/frame at one location only, as close to the batteries as possible.
 When using a chassis ground system, the chassis shall be grounded to the frame in multiple locations, evenly distributed throughout the vehicle to eliminate ground loops.
 No more than three ground ring/spade terminal connections shall be made per ground stud.
 Electronic equipment requiring an isolated ground to the battery (i.e., electronic ground) shall not be grounded through the chassis.
-The starter and alternator cables shall be continuous cables and shall not be grounded through the chassis.